BaseMax/LaravelTaskDDD/README.md

 ## License

-This project is licensed under the GPL license.
+This project is licensed under the GPL-3.0 license.